Four Things We Love To See In A Prospective Hackbright Engineering Fellow

 When interviewing potential Hackbright students, we get a few questions pretty regularly.
 One of the most popular questions (and rightfully so!) is the question: What are you looking for in an applicant?

-Informally, we tell people we’re looking for spicy ladies who are excited about coding!
+Informally, we tell people we’re looking for lively and energetic future software engineers who are excited about coding!
 More formally, we actually look for four pretty specific things in candidates, and we’re happy to share them with you!

 Mastery of non-technical skills

 Why we’re looking for this: We like you to have at least 40 hours of coding experience (as of August 2016).
 In addition, we’ve found that general competence in one area is highly predictive of success in another area.
 Before our students came to Hackbright to be really great programmers, they were really great nannies, really great lawyers, really great marketing associates, really great baristas, the common thread here, of course, being a general really-greatness.

 What this means for applicants: Are you good at what you’ve chosen to be good at?
 If you announced you’re passionate about something, have you given real thought to the logistics and analytical side of your passions?
 Have you created systems around complicated situations you encounter in your everyday life?
 Hopefully the answer to most (all!) of these is yes.

 Why we’re looking for this: We’re going to throw all sorts of crazy stuff at you during the program that you may not believe you actually need to learn at the time.
 We want to make sure we’re admitting people who are willing to go along for the ride, even if it doesn’t make a ton of sense why at the moment.

 What this means for applicants: This is *not* your typical interview.
 We won’t ask what your great weakness is, and if by chance we do, we’d much prefer an answer like “I get snotty around my mom and am a worthless cook” instead of a fake honest answer like “oooooh sometimes I work too hard.”
 The best thing you can do is be yourself and play along with the interviewer – even if things get a little atypical.